aio-libs/aiohttp/docs/multipart.rst

 :class:`BodyPartReader` provides a set of helpers methods to fetch popular content types in friendly way:

-- :meth:`BodyPartReader.text` for plaintext data;
+- :meth:`BodyPartReader.text` for plain text data;
 - :meth:`BodyPartReader.json` for JSON;
 - :meth:`BodyPartReader.form` for `application/www-urlform-encode`

-Each of these methods automagically recognizes if content is compressed by using `gzip` and `deflate` encoding (while it respects `identity` one), or if transfer encoding is base64 or `quoted-printable` - in each case the result will get automagically decoded.
+Each of these methods automatically recognizes if content is compressed by using `gzip` and `deflate` encoding (while it respects `identity` one), or if transfer encoding is base64 or `quoted-printable` - in each case the result will get automatically decoded.
 But in case you need to access to raw binary data as it is, there are :meth:`BodyPartReader.read` and :meth:`BodyPartReader.read_chunk` coroutine methods as well to read raw binary data as it is all-in-single-shot or by chunks respectively.